 My husband and I have been married for 25 years and have two children.
 I know first-hand the exhilarating highs and hand-wringing lows of parenting.
 I also understand the importance of having support along the way.
 There is no higher calling than that of a parent.

 Five Pillars of Christian Parenting

-I believe it is essential for parents to have a basic understanding of child development in general as well as insights into the personalities that make each of their children unique.
+I believe it is helpful for parents to have a basic understanding of child development and temperament as well as insights into the personalities that make each of their children unique.
 This information allows parents to tailor interventions and expectations appropriately.
 It also facilitates deep and meaningful connection.